olyverDev/document-understanding/docs/adding-provider.md

 4. Done — the type system will infer config shape and usage

 ### Different Providers for OCR + TextUnderstanding
-You can add different providers for `OCR` and `TextStructuring` (e.g. Tesseract and OpenAI respectively).
+You can have different providers for `OCR` and `TextStructuring` within single document understanding pipeline (e.g. Tesseract and OpenAI respectively).
 OCR + TextUnderstanding is a two-step pipeline and can involve multiple technologies.